 This allows the business to see if its selection of training topics is aligning with its business goals.
 You can also examine your overall portfolio of training topics to see if there is balance in the training being provided.
 Once again, if you can measure improvements in your key business metrics, and there is feedback from participants that their training is related to those metrics, then you have a good link established between training and business outcomes.

-Within Tribal Habits, topic creators can simply enable a poll to measure the impact of any topic on six pre-defined business goals for professional services firms.
+Within Tribal Habits, topic creators can simply enable a poll to measure the impact of any topic on six pre-defined organisational goals.
 This provides consistent tracking across topics as well as making the process of tracking this data as simple as possible.

 Measuring results through participant observation